 - There is nothing optional in best practices, only updateable and changeable dynamically, within plans, when necessary; and done according to the What, How, Results, Next steps (WHRN ) sharing strategy.

 This is the best methodology to compete and win.

 Writing Your Business Plan

-- "Moving the needle" (while "pushing the envelope") on key items is a lot of work and requires a lot of brainstorming and sharing with various team members to make decisions on next steps, i.e., your Asana “to do” items for your “to do” lists.
-These to do items must be delegated and managed and shared in an efficient manner, in priority order, until complete.
-Each item should be described, shared and completed in the WHRN manner via your Asana project management system: What How Results Nextsteps
+- “Moving the needle” (while “pushing the envelope”) on key items is a lot of work and requires a lot of brainstorming and sharing with various team members to make decisions on the next steps, i.e., your Asana “to do” items for your “to-do” lists.
+These to-do items must be delegated and managed and shared in an efficient manner, in priority order, until complete.
+Each item should be described, shared, and completed in the WHRN manner via your Asana project management system: What How Results Nextsteps

 - You should expand geographically by picking a list of cities and hitting the top opportunities hard and moving down the list; again sharing with other people and teams in Asana like everything, and discussing on weekly calls.
 There should be numerous scheduled calls between various teams each week.